curlpipe/rsflex/README.md

 <img src="https://i.postimg.cc/DyPtQ50g/image.png">

-A tool similar to that of neofetch and rsfetch that gets system information in the blink of an eye.
+System information tool like neofetch or rsfetch with a fast, beautiful CLI.

 ## Configuration
 Rsflex aims to be so simple that you can easily edit the source code!
 In the `src/main.rs` file, you can look towards the bottom of the file and rearrange the functions to your hearts content!

 ## Installation

-### A) Manual

 Dependencies: